Game-Development-Club-WVSS/Land-of-Gladius/README.md

 # Land of Gladius
- School Computer Study Project: A 3D multiplayer open-world social game with multiple world scenes.
+Land of Gladius is a 3D multiplayer, open-world social game featuring multiple world scenes.

 ## To do list